Japanese submarine Ro-101: Loss

 On 15 September 1943, a Japanese submarine attacked a convoy of two cargo ships bound for Espiritu Santo in the New Hebrides as the convoy passed through the southern end of Indispensable Strait near Guadalcanal.
 The convoy's escorts — the light minelayer USS Montgomery and the destroyer USS Saufley — sighted a torpedo wake at 10:11.
 Montgomery's sound gear was broken, but Saufley began to search for the attacking submarine by steaming down the torpedo's track, and she gained sonar contact on a submerged submarine at a range of 3,000 yd.
 Saufley made five depth-charge attacks over the next three and a half hours, and the submarine surfaced at 14:43.
 Saufley opened fire on the submarine's conning tower with her 5 in guns and machine guns, and a PBY-5 Catalina flying boat of U.S. Navy Patrol Squadron 23 (VP-23) arrived on the scene and dropped two depth charges.
 The first missed, but the second hit the submarine, which disappeared beneath the surface at 14:46.
 Saufley's crew then heard a large underwater explosion, and by 17:35 a slick of diesel oil covered a 1 sqnmi area of the ocean's surface centered around 10°57′S 163°56′E.

 The submarine Saufley and the PBY sank probably was Ro-101.
 On 11 October 1943, the Imperial Japanese Navy declared her to be presumed lost in the Solomon Islands with all 50 hands.
-Her torpedo officer at the time of her loss was Lieutenant (posthumously Lieutenant Commander) Tokugawa Hiromi, a grandson of Tokugawa Yoshinobu, the 15th and last shōgun of the Tokugawa shogunate of Japan.
 The Japanese struck her from the Navy list on 1 December 1943.